top of page

 How to interpret dreams

-I just did a Google search on the phrase how to interpret dreams.
-Google came up with 16.2 million hits in less than a second.
+I just did a Google search for "how to interpret dreams."
+Google returned 16.2 million hits in less than a second.
 Thank you, Google.

 Even in my dreams, I don't have enough time to read 16.2 million articles.
 I don't think you have the time, either.